BenjaminSiskoo/nSide/README.txt

 WonderSwan:
-  Many bugs in different spots. higan's WonderSwan emulator is still new and *Card Captor Sakura has columns of corruption when characters speak.
+  Many bugs in different spots. higan's WonderSwan emulator is still new and full of bugs, all of which affect nSide's version of the emulator.
+  *Card Captor Sakura has columns of corruption when characters speak.
   *Meitantai Conan - Nishi no Meitantei Saidai no Kiki! will not start because it relies on correct prefetch emulation.